MS in Medical Anthropology & Cross-Cultural Practice

 This graduate program awarded by Boston University School of Medicine is designed to train new generations of interdisciplinary scholars and clinicians to study and engage with the growing cultural and medical pluralism that characterizes the United States, as well as other countries around the world.
 Coursework goes into depth in both the theories and methods of medical anthropology and cross-cultural practice, while supporting students’ own research interests and career goals.

-The Master of Arts in Medical Anthropology & Cross-Cultural Practice is designed as a two-year, full-time program requiring:
+The Master of Science in Medical Anthropology & Cross-Cultural Practice is designed as a two-year, full-time program requiring:

 - a total of 60 semester hours

 - a summer fieldwork or field practicum requirement

 Eight courses will be completed in the first year, and seven in the second year, plus a Special Project Course (4 credits) for writing the master’s thesis.